Autism Spectrum Disorder - Asperger syndrome

 - Other students get better at interpersonal relationships as they grow older, but it can become more difficult for a student with Asperger syndrome to be involved in friendship groups.
 However, they may enjoy groups which follow their special interest (eg computing clubs).

 - It can seem as though they are really bright because they know a huge amount about something they are interested in, but they might have trouble keeping up with other subjects.

-Teenagers with Asperger Syndrome are usually able to manage stressors better than younger kids, and the troubles they get into at school may be less of an issue at secondary school.
+Teenagers with Asperger Syndrome are usually able to manage stressors better than when they were younger, and the troubles they get into at school may be less of an issue at secondary school.
 However a teenager with Asperger syndrome may be so worn out after 'holding it together' all day at school that he or she may 'fall apart' at home and their behaviour may be hard for other family members.

 - Feeling tired after school is often a problem, and facing up to homework at the end of the day can be very stressful for someone who has already had a stressful day.